 CEPEL

-The Joint Research Unit (UMR 5112) has been part of the field of political science since its inception, through its affiliation with Section 40 (Politics – Power – Organization) of the CNRS National Committee.
+The Joint Research Unit (UMR 5112) has been part of the field of political science since its inception through its affiliation with Section 40 (Politics—Power—Organization) of the CNRS National Committee.
 CEPEL is also affiliated with Section 36 (Sociology and Legal Sciences).
-The sociologists are located in the historic buildings of the Faculty of Medicine.
-Among the 17 faculty members (7 full professors and 10 associate professors), 12 are affiliated with Section 04 (Political Science) of the CNU, 1 with Section 19 (Sociology, Demography), 1 with Section 20 (Ethnology), 1 to Section 17 (Philosophy), and 2 to Section 56.02 (Epidemiology, Prevention, Health Economics, Forensic Dentistry).
+The sociologists are based in the historic buildings of the Faculty of Medicine.
+Among the 17 faculty members (7 full professors and 10 associate professors), 12 are affiliated with Section 04 (Political Science) of the CNU, 1 with Section 19 (Sociology, Demography), 1 with Section 20 (Ethnology), 1 to Section 17 (Philosophy), and 2 to Section 56.02 (Epidemiology, Prevention, Health Economics, and Forensic Dentistry).

-CEPEL’s evolution is aligned with the scientific strategies of its sponsoring agencies and, even before receiving I-SITE MUSE (January 1, 2017), coordinated by the University of Montpellier, focused on themes specific to the Montpellier campus (feeding – caring – protecting) while retaining its traditional expertise in the fields of public policy and comparative studies.
+CEPEL’s evolution is aligned with the scientific strategies of its sponsoring agencies and, even before receiving the I-SITE MUSE (January 1, 2017)—coordinated by the University of Montpellier—it had already aligned itself with the themes specific to the Montpellier campus (feeding, healthcare, and protection), while retaining its traditional areas of expertise in public policy and comparative studies.

 History

-CEPEL was founded in 1983 (under the initiative and later leadership of Paul Alliès) as the “Center for Comparative Studies of Public Policy and Local Spaces.”
-Without changing its acronym, under the leadership of Jean-Pierre Gaudin, who succeeded Paul Alliès in 1999, CEPEL became the “Center for Political Studies of Latin Europe” in 2001, broadening its research themes and better reflecting its close ties to the fieldwork and academic networks of Southern European countries.
-It was subsequently directed successively by Louis Assier-Andrieu (2002–2003), Hubert Peres (2003–2014), William Genieys,recipient of the Award of Excellence in Political Science(2015–2018), and, since August 1, 2018, by Emmanuel Négrier, recipient of the 1999 CNRS Bronze Medal (DR-CNRS).
-He is leading the unit’s project for the 2021–2025 five-year contract with Geneviève Zoïa (PR-UM) as deputy director.
+CEPEL was founded in 1983 (under the leadership of Paul Alliès) as the “Center for Comparative Studies of Public Policy and Local Spaces.”
+Without changing its acronym, under the direction of Jean-Pierre Gaudin—who succeeded Paul Alliès in 1999—CEPEL became the “Center for Political Studies of Latin Europe” in 2001, broadening its research topics and better reflecting its close ties to the field and academic networks of Southern European countries.
+It was subsequently led successively by Louis Assier-Andrieu (2002–2003), Hubert Peres (2003–2014), William Genieys,recipient of the Award for Excellence in Political Science(2015–2018), and, since August 1, 2018, by Emmanuel Négrier, recipient of the 1999 CNRS Bronze Medal (DR-CNRS).
+He is leading the unit’s project for the 2021–2025 five-year contract, with Geneviève Zoïa (PR-UM) serving as deputy director.
 The contributions of sociologists, ethnologists, philosophers, and epidemiologists (including hospital practitioners) symbolize the unit’s multidisciplinary approach.
 In this context, CEPEL is now the Center for Political and Social Studies: Environment, Health, Territories.

 - Paul ALLIES(1983–1999)